 - The Maryland MVA is converting non-commercial driver’s licenses to 8-year licenses.
 During the phase-in period, individuals renewing their driver’s license will receive a product with a validity period ranging from 5 to 8 years, identified through a computer generated selection process.

 - The fee required for renewing your driver’s license will be prorated based on the period of validity of this product.
 If your Maryland driver's license has been expired for one (1) year or more, click here.

 Individuals with a limited term driver’s license or ID card will continue to be issued a card with a period of validity that equals the duration of one’s lawful status in the United States.
-They can ONLY renew by visiting an MVA branch office.
+They can only renew by visiting an MVA branch office.
 If you currently hold a limited term temporary license, which contains a “T” restriction, you will be required to present current lawful status documentation to renew your license.
 Renew early, as the documents must be verified through the U.S. Department of Homeland Security and that process could take a couple weeks.